-(c) DC Compound Motors Direct current compound motors are used in applications where large starting torques are required but where the lod may fall to such a small value that a series motor would reach a dangerously high speed.
-Where the supply voltage may fluctuate, for instance on a traction system, the series winding reduces the fluctuation of armature current, partly by its inductance and partly by its influence on the value of the flux and therefore on that of the induced emf.
+dc Compound Motors Direct current compound motors are used in applications where large starting torques are required but where the load may fall to such a small value that a series motor would reach a dangerously high speed.
+Where the supply voltage may fluctuate, for instance on a traction system, the series winding reduces the fluctuation of armature current, partly by its inductance and partly by its influence on the value of the flux and therefore on the induced emf.

-When the load is of a fluctuating nature, e.g. for driving stamping processes, etc. the shunt excitation prevents the speed becoming excessive on light load, and the decrease of speed with increase of load enables the flywheel, usually fitted to such a machine, to assist the motor in dealing with the peak load by giving up some of its kinetic energy.
+When the load is of fluctuating nature, e.g., for driving stamping processes, etc., the shunt excitation prevents the speed becoming excessive on light load, and the decrease of speed with increase of load enables the flywheel, usually fitted to such a machine, to assist the motor in dealing with the peak load by giving up some of its kinetic energy.

-2.15 MAINTENANCE OF DC MACHINES
+2.17 MAINTENANCE OF dc MACHINES